ROWAN UNIVERSITY POLICY

 Subject: Information Resources and Technology

-Issuing Authority: Vice President for Information Resources and Chief Information Officer
+Issuing Authority: Senior Vice President for Information Resources and Technology and Chief Information Officer

-Responsible Officer: Vice President for Information Resources and Chief Information Officer
+Responsible Officer: Senior Vice President for Information Resources and Technology and Chief Information Officer

 To set policy for assigning and detailing responsibilities for managing different classifications of university data and to set forth a standard for custodianship of university data.
 This policy establishes the framework for standards and guidelines to be followed in creation of data storage, destruction, and access mechanisms including data architectures.